GEORGE HAYWARD COLLECTION

 He has been retired from a 30-year career with Canada Mortgage and Housing Corporation since 1985.
 He lives with his wife Maxine in Fredericton.

-The following material, drawn from George Hayward's extensive list of published works, is made available to family historians courtesy of the author.
+George Hayward has published more than 20 books containing census, marriage and cemetery records, and family histories.
+He has also contributed several articles to genealogical journals over the years, has spoken at a number of genealogical meetings and conferences, and taught a non-credit course at the University of New Brunswick on compiling and publishing a family history.
+The following material, drawn from Mr. Hayward's extensive list of published works, is made available to family historians courtesy of the author.
 It is his wish that researchers everywhere have ready access to the fruits of his many years of research.
-NBGS acknowledges George's great contributions to New Brunswick genealogy and extends a sincere thank-you for his generosity.
+NBGS acknowledges George Hayward's great contributions to New Brunswick genealogy and extends a sincere thank-you for his generosity.

 To access any of these publications simply click on the publication's title below.